flakesrc/flakesrc/README.md

 <h3 align="center">Hello, World!</h3>

 I'm Marcos from Brazil.
-Here is a resume about my repositories
+Here is a resume about my repositories.

 ## Learning projects